 These pages provide our business partners and other interested parties with information and advice on our commissioning and procurement process.
 For more information or if you have any comments on their design or content, please contact the Procurement Team.

 Commissioning is the process that we use to decide how to spend our money and get the most appropriate services and secure the best outcomes for the local community.
-Our Commissioning Framework describes this process and our Commissioning Forward Plan shows potential future opportunities.
+Our Commissioning Framework describes this process and our Commissioning Forward Plan (Microsoft Excel 53kb) shows potential future opportunities.